TypicalHog/randevu/README.md

 Randevus are shown to the user in the format:
-"ID M/N" where M is the highest randevu for a certain item on a given day and N is a user set number loaded from the file Randevu for an item is only shown for items where M >= N.
+"ID M/N" where M is the highest randevu for a certain item on a given day and N is a user set number loaded from the file "RANDEVU.rdv".
+Randevu for an item is only shown for items where M >= N.

 ---